 4E.
 Lower court procedure on recalling an order imposing a sentence (s.
 33O(5)(b))

-(1) When the Children’s Court or a court of petty sessions proposes to deal with an offender under section 33O(5)(b) of the Act, a court officer is to issue a summons (in an approved form) to all parties concerned to a hearing on a date and at a place fixed by the officer.
+(1) When the Children’s Court or the Magistrates Court proposes to deal with an offender under section 33O(5)(b) of the Act, a court officer is to issue a summons (in an approved form) to all parties concerned to a hearing on a date and at a place fixed by the officer.

 (2) The summons must be served by the prosecutor on the offender.